photon-flip/webtrees-HTML-block-advanced/README.md

     </div>
 </div>
 ```
-add new sections before the closing divs of a previous section
+add new sections after the closing divs of a previous section

 >               </div>
 >           </div>